Kedrigern/docker/README.md

 ## Docker compose

-More complex examples of whole application ekosystems in docker managed by Docker compose.
+More complex examples of whole application ecosystems in docker managed by Docker compose.